mcornick/clilol/docs/clilol_create_paste.md

   -f, --filename string   file to read paste from (default stdin) -h, --help              help for paste
-  -l, --listed            create paste as listed (default false) -t, --title string      title of the paste to create
+  -l, --listed            create paste as listed (default false)
 ```

 ### SEE ALSO